Shotel

-A shotel (ሽተል) is a curved sword originating from northern Ethiopia and Eritrea.
+A shotel (ሾተል) is a curved sword originating from Tigray Northern Ethiopia and Southern-central Eritrea.
 The curve on the blade varies from the Persian shamshir, adopting an almost semicircular shape.
 The blade is often double-edged with a diamond cross-section and about 40 in in total length.
 Nearly universal is a three-piece rhinoceros horn hilt with no guard, identical to that of the jile or jambiya, though wood and later bakelite examples have been observed.
 The shotel was typically carried in a close fitting leather scabbard which was sometimes decorated with precious metals.

 History

-After the restoration of Emperor Yekuno Amlak, the resurgent emperors began to organize their armies in a similar manners to the Aksumites, culminating in the reign of Emperor Amda Seyon I. Shotel wielders, known as shotelai or hanetay and organized in the Axurarat Shotelai, comprised one of the elite forces of Amda Seyon's Imperial host.
+After the restoration of Emperor Yekuno Amlak, the resurgent emperors began to organize their armies in a manner similar to the Aksumites, culminating in the reign of Emperor Amda Seyon I. Shotel wielders, known as shotelai or hanetay and organized in the Axurarat Shotelai, made up one of the elite forces of Amda Seyon's Imperial host.
 Along with the Hareb Gonda and Korem cavalry, Keste Nihb archers, and Axuarat Axuarai lancers, they were said to be the forces that "flew through the air like the eagle and spun on the ground like the avalanche."
 Notable shotel techniques included slashing attacks that had devastating effects especially against mounted opponents.
 The shotel could be used to loop and rip a warrior off their horse.
 Classically, the shotel was employed in a dismounted state to hook the opponent by reaching around a shield or any other defensive implement or weapon.
 The shotel and other Eritrean and northern Ethiopian swords are occasionally referred to collectively in Geez as han'e.